shiftan/simple_sagemaker/README.md

 ### State
 State is maintained between executions of the same **task**, i.e. between **jobs** that belongs to the same **task**.
-The local path is available in `args.state`.
+The local path is available in `worker_config.state`.
-When running multiple instances, the state data is merged into a single directory (post execution), so in order to avoid collisions, `worker_lib.initMultiWorkersState(args)` initializes a per instance sub directory.
-On top of that, `worker_lib` provides an additional important API to mark the **task** as completed: `worker_lib.markCompleted(args)`.
-If all instances of the **job** marked it as completed, the **task** is assumed to be completed by that **job**, which allows:
+When running multiple instances, the state data is merged into a single directory (post execution).
+To avoid collisions, set the `init_multi_worker_state` parameter of `WorkerConfig` constructor to `True` (the default behavior), which initializes a per instance sub directory, and keep it in `worker_config.worker_state`.
+On top of that, `WorkerConfig` provides an additional important API to mark the **task** as completed: `worker_config.markCompleted()`.
+If all instances of a **job** marked it as completed, the **task** is assumed to be completed by that **job**, which allows:
 1. To skip it next time (unlesss eforced otherwise e.g. by using `--force_running` or if the state is cleared using `clean_state`)
 2. To use its output as input for other **tasks** (see below: ["Chaining tasks"](#Chaining-tasks))

 ### Output
 On to of the state, there're 3 main other output mechanisms:
 1. Logs - any output writen to standard output
-2. Output data - any data in args.output_data_dir is compressed into a output.tar.gz.
+2. Output data - any data in `worker_config.output_data_dir` is compressed into a output.tar.gz.
 Only the main instance output data is kept.
-3. Model - any data in args.model_dir is compressed into a model.tar.gz.
+3. Model - any data in `worker_config.model_dir` is compressed into a model.tar.gz.
 As data from all instance is merged, be carful with collisions.

 A complete example can be seen in `worker3.py`:
 ```python